-- d) In the Bouldering discipline, Rule 8.13.3(a)(ii) shall be modified to break ties for any top four (4) ranked competitors in the Final Round. - e) In the Lead/Top Rope or Bouldering discipline, after the tie-breaking Rule 7.12.3 or 8.13.3, respectively, has been applied as appropriate, if any top four (4) ranked U.S. Citizen competitor is tied with one or more other competitors in the Final Round ranking, such tied competitors shall compete in a Super-Final Round as set out in Rule 3.19.
+- f) In the Lead/Top Rope or Bouldering discipline, after ranking Rule 7.12.3 or 8.13.3, respectively, has been applied as appropriate, if any top four (4) ranked U.S. Citizen competitor is tied with one or more other competitors in the Final Round ranking, such tied competitors shall compete in a Super-Final Round as set out in Rule 3.19.
 For the avoidance of doubt, a Super-Final Round may include a non-U.S. Citizen competitor. - 20.4.2 A Technical Meeting (Rule 3.15) shall be held prior to commencement of each competition.

-- 20.5.1 Starting Lists shall be published as set out in Rule 3.17. - 20.5.2 Competitors shall be seeded in the following order: - a) First seeded are all those competitors who: - i) are a current World Champion, Pan American Champion, or National Champion in the Discipline, or in a "Combined"; or - ii) were ranked first (1st) at the Youth Divisional Championships in the Discipline.
+- 20.5.1 Starting Lists shall be published as set out in Rule 3.17. - 20.5.2 Competitors shall be seeded in the following order: - a) All of the following competitors shall be awarded the highest Seeding: - those pre-qualified for the Discipline's Youth National Championships by way of achievement (e.g., not by way of residence); and - ii) those who were ranked first (1st) at the Youth Divisional Championships in the Discipline. - b) Next seeded are those competitors not included in (a) who were ranked second (2nd) or lower at the Youth Divisional Championships in the Discipline, with those ranked second (2nd) receiving second (2nd) Seeding, those ranked third (3rd) receiving third (3rd) Seeding, and so on. - 20.5.3 The starting order for each competition shall be determined as set out in the relevant Sections and Rules of Part 2 (Discipline Rules) in this Rulebook.

-For the avoidance of doubt, all such competitor shall be seeded first (1st).

-b) Next seeded are those competitors who were ranked second (2nd) or lower at the Youth Divisional Championships in the Discipline, with those ranked better seeded higher.

-For the avoidance of doubt, and by way of example, a current National Champion in the

-Discipline will be seed first (1st) based on their National Champion status regardless of any rank they may have achieved at the Youth Divisional Championships, and competitors not seeded first (1st) with the same rank from the Youth Divisional Championships in the Discipline shall have the same seed.

-20.5.3 The starting order for each competition shall be determined as set out in the relevant Sections and Rules of Part 2 (Discipline Rules) in this Rulebook.